need4swede/Jellyfin-Enhanced/README.md

 <summary style="font-size: 1.25em; font-weight: 600;">🎨 Custom Styling (For Any Theme)</summary>
 <br>

 While the script automatically themes itself with Jellyfish, you can apply your own custom look on any theme.
-The following CSS template can be used in a browser extension like Stylus to completely override the panel's appearance.

 Sample styling

 ```css